Features of long-term care insurance

 Intro

-We’re here to explain your benefit options in plain English, so you can make confident, informed choices when selecting a policy.
+This website is here to explain your benefit options in plain English, so you can make confident, informed choices when selecting a policy.

 Post jargon